-Struck by liver cancer, Chinese dissident Liu Xiaobo dies
+Struck by liver cancer, Chinese dissident Liu Xiaobo dies in custody

 Carl von Ossietzky, a pacifist who died in 1938 in Nazi Germany's Berlin, was the last Nobel Peace Prize winner to live out his dying days under state surveillance.

+"Mr. Liu, rest in peace," wrote rights lawyer Zhang Peihong on his WeChat account.

+State news agency Xinhua reported the death only in English in a brief story that noted he had been seen by "China's top-rated cancer experts".

-UN High Commissioner for Human Rights Zeid Ra'ad Al Hussein urged China to guarantee his wife Liu Xia freedom of movement, and allow her to travel abroad should she want to.
+United Nations High Commissioner for Human Rights Zeid Ra'ad Al Hussein urged China to guarantee his widow, Liu Xia, freedom of movement, and allow her to travel abroad should she want to.
 Liu Xia has lived under house arrest since 2010.

 "Despite the imprisonment and separation from the wife he adored that could have fueled anger and bitterness, Liu Xiaobo declared that he had no hatred for those who pursued and prosecuted him," Zeid said.